CSC207-UofT/course-project-mer/phase2/DesignDocument.md

 ## SOLID Principle:

 SOLID Principle is being followed as much as possible during the code design.
-For example, each of our classes is only responsible for one of the entities.
-Sometimes there are multiple classes for one entity just to divide work up.
+A few examples are noted below:
+### Single Responsibility principle:
+We made sure to have enough of different usecases distribute responsibilities instead of assigning responsibilities to only a few or single class
+### Open/Closed principle:
+We designed our entities such that they contain sufficient information (closed for modification) and we can add additional usecase classes to make use of those information combined to derive other features/information.
+### Liskov Substitution principle:
+We constructed class User as the default user type of our program.
+In addition, a class Admin is also made to have not only all the features a User have, but also additional extended features (such as deleting a user) that don't require modifying or removing existing User features.
+### Interface Segregation principle:
+In our Storable interface, we did not put in redundant classes to be implemented, only keeping the minimum required for an object to be Storable (i.e. contains entities)

 ## Packaging Strategy: